computer scientist ❊ reader of books ❊ fisher of fish

 I am a computer science PhD candidate at the Harvard John A. Paulson School of Engineering and Applied Sciences, where I am a member of the programming languages group.
 I am advised by Stephen Chong.
 My primary research interests are static analysis, logic programming, and security.
-I also contribute to multidisciplinary work bridging legal and technical definitions of privacy (with Kobbi Nissim and Alexandra Wood).
+I have also contributed to multidisciplinary work bridging legal and technical definitions of privacy (with Kobbi Nissim and Alexandra Wood).

 My undergraduate degree is in classics from Princeton University.
 I enjoy reading and spending time outdoors.